irpfander/Comparing-Read-Times-NetCDF-Zarr/README.md

 * 16 x 16
 * 4 x 4

-Run times are recorded in seconds using `timeit` with the average taken of 100 excecutions.
+Run times are recorded in milliseconds using `timeit` with the average taken of 100 excecutions.